tmpg/secws/lab100/lab100_dbsat.md

 (...)
 ````

-Unzip the report file to be able to check the contents by opening it the browser inside the Graphical Environment to **secdb**.
+Unzip the report file to be able to check the contents by opening it in the browser inside the Graphical Environment to **secdb**.
 You will be asked for the password to unzip.
 Enter **oracle** when requested.

 *Note: In case you are working on the command line outside VNC, you can use WinSCP or another tool to copy the file to your local computer.
 Connect as oracle and specify the private key to authenticate.*